xXBricksquadXx/portfolio-1/README.md

 - Lead, supervised and served as a member or an infantry unit of 10-20 persons.
 - Employed individual weapons, machine guns, and anti armour weapons in offensive and defensive ground combat.
-- Leading as an Infantry team leader, responsible for the wellness,fitness, morale and discipline of a 4 man team.
+- Leading as an infantry team leader, responsible for the wellness,fitness, morale and discipline of a 4 man team.
 - Primary instructor and advisor in the matters of tactics, personal management, and junior development.
 - Responsible for the accountability and maintenance of all assigned equipment worth in excess of $50,000.